christiankroy/Thesis/README.md

 * Save an Illustrator file (`.ai`)
 * Do not exceed 5.75” wide x 8” high
 * Always construct in Illustrator, save as `*.ai` file.
 This is the Master
-* Always save and insert as `*.eps` according to max dementions of margin.
+* Always save and insert as `*.eps`.
-  * Use of `*.eps` allows you to easily make an HTML version of the document

 ### Inserting Figures ###

 * NO PERIODS IN FIGURE FILE NAMES!
-LaTeX infers extention after the first period.
+LaTeX infers extension after the first period.
-*.
-Use the following code structure for inserting figures:
+* Use the following code structure for inserting figures:

 ```TeX
     \begin{figure} % FIGURE COMMENT NAME